Mintbase/Grants-Program/applications/Skyline-NEAR-integration-MintbaseWallet-widget.md

 ## Project Overview :page_facing_up:

-If this application is in response to an RFP, please indicate this on the first line of this section.

-If this is an application for a follow-up grant (the continuation of an earlier, successful Mintbase grant), please provide name and/or pull request of said grant on the first line of this section.

-### Overview

-Please provide the following:

 - Skyline Digital offers non-custodial banking transactional services (on/offramp + 3rd Party payments)
 - We want to integrate the NEAR network into Skyline to allow transactions using your network
 - We also want to integrate our API directly into the Mintbase wallet allowing users to on/offramp and pay anyone directly from their wallet using fiat currencies
 - We want to easily help open access to traditional banking services to anyone on and off-chain via a non-custodial way

 ### Project Details

-We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):

 - Mockups/designs of any UI components
 - API documentation - https://skyline-digitial.gitbook.io/skyline-digital-api